 We don't currently offer remote exams but they exist.

 In-person exams can be accomplished either using computers, tablets, or paper and pencil.
-Some VECs wont allow anything except in-person papr and pencil exams.
-W5YI-VEC prefers electronic testing with Examtools, even paper and pencil exams go on steroids with the gradecam feature of examtools.
-You fill out the answer sheet, which looks like a Scantron sheet, we take a pictue of he answer sheet and it is instantly graded.
-No more waiting for three examiners to independently grade your exam using template ovrlays or just by comparing the answer key to your answers and count the number wrong, or numbr correct and figure out if you passed or failed.
-Using electronics to actually take the test requires almost as much scrutiny by the examners as remote testing since someone wil nee to be loking over your shulder to make sure you are not looking up answers but the grading then goes even faster, you click Grade Exam, a VE clicks a button and your screen tells you how many you got wrong and how many correct.
+Some VECs wont allow anything except in-person paper and pencil exams.
+W5YI-VEC prefers electronic testing with Examtools, even paper and pencil exams go on steroids with the gradecam feature of Examtools.
+You fill out the answer sheet, which looks like a Scantron sheet, we take a picture of he answer sheet and it is instantly graded.
+No more waiting for three examiners to independently grade your exam using template overlays or just by comparing the answer key to your answers and count the number wrong, or number correct and figure out if you passed or failed.
+Using electronics to actually take the test requires almost as much scrutiny by the examiners as remote testing since someone will nee to be looking over your shoulder to make sure you are not looking up answers but the grading then goes even faster, you click Grade Exam, a VE clicks a button and your screen tells you how many you got wrong and how many correct.
 Green is good, it means you passed.
 We are often asked how many the candidate got wrong.
 Using all the features of Examtools, no doubt.
 It won't tell you WHICH questions you got wrong just how many.
 When asked, our standard response to that is, the ones that didn't matter since you passed!!

-Either way you want to go, remote or in-person, if you are planning on using a W5YI-VEC team, we sugget you seach for your desired type of exam using hamstudy.org.
+Either way you want to go, remote or in-person, if you are planning on using a W5YI-VEC team, we suggest you search for your desired type of exam using hamstudy.org.
 If you want to use our services, the link to search for our in-person exams is https://hamstudy.org/sessions/ad3l

 Preparing for your ham radio license exam is as easy as 1, 2, 3